wiiii/MuxForge/README.md

 [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)
 I am currently working on building a custom FFmpeg, please be patient.

+## Regarding VT-PR
+The original repository for VT-PR has been taken down (rest in peace).
+Please let me know if you want to see anything added.

 ## Miscellaneous
 1. You are free to distribute this repository under any conditions.
 2. Suggestions and feature requests are welcome.